lepture/lepture.com/content/work/2012/create-a-statusbar-app.md

 I am still new to cocoa development.
 And this post will be part of my learning series.
 I didn't mean to teach you anything, on the contrary, it is a track of my learing.
-But it may be a little help to you.
+But it may be a little helpful to you.

 ## StatusBar App